AdityaSahu15/zoom-clone/README.md

 # Zoom Clone - Full-Stack Web App

-Hey there! 👋 I built this fully functional Zoom clone for an SDE Intern full-stack assignment.
+I built this fully functional Zoom clone for an SDE Intern full-stack assignment.
 The goal was to recreate the core meeting workflows, UI design, and user experience of the real Zoom web app.

 You can check out the live version right here:
 - **Frontend (Vercel):** [https://zoom-clone-nine-pi.vercel.app/](https://zoom-clone-nine-pi.vercel.app/)